 The B2B selling process can be long and arduous.
 Even though it’s possible for many B2B companies to close deals in a few weeks, it’s not uncommon for more significant sales to take many months and involve many meetings, competitive evaluations, detailed product discussions, contract negotiations, and levels of pricing approvals.
 Assuming your company uses a CRM app like Salesforce, the selling process is tracked in Stages.
 Stage 1 might be the beginning of the process, and Stage 7 might be a deal that has been won and closed (often referred to in Salesforce-speak as a Closed-Won Opportunity).

 A Closed-Won Opportunity means revenue for your company, which is enough to high-five each other and ring the bell.
 But what’s even more exciting for B2B demand gen professionals is that the revenue can be tied all the way back through the funnel and you now know which marketing campaign drove this revenue, which ad drove the revenue, what landing page drove the revenue, what page on your website drove the revenue, what conversations with your inside sales team drove the revenue.

 This is the holy grail of modern day B2B marketing, to know exactly which campaigns, which ads, which landing pages, which forms are responsible for creating the money.

 Conversational Marketing aims to streamline this process by identifying qualified visitors the moment they’re on your site and having a conversation with them instantly.
-It effectively turns your website into a meeting place with qualified prospects so you can turn a website visitor into a Sales Opportunity as fast as humanly possible.
+It effectively turns your website into a meeting place with qualified prospects so you can turn a website visitor into a Sales Opportunity and increase your B2B demand generation as fast as humanly possible.